Treyson-Grange/JukeTUI/README.md

 - Spotify Preference will alter what is displayed in the cursor section.
 Your saved albums or your saved playlists.
   - (This feature might turn into 'tabs' eventually, so we can have both)

-## TODO

-- [x] General UI
-- [x] Better and more generic function calls
-- [x] Reccomendations system (get/add to queue)
-- [ ] Jukebox UI
-  - [x] Figure out general way to approach this.
-As window resizes, a jukebox ascii art would break.
-  - [x] Decided to display album art instead of a jukebox.
-Cooler this way.
-Shows reccs album cover when it exists
-  - [ ] Haven't taken screen size into account YET
-- [x] Fix errors when currently no playback, shouldn't exit
-- [x] Playback BAR
-  - [x] Pause/Play that isn't ugly.
-  - [x] Progress in Seconds
-  - [ ] Steal inspo from spotify, but simpler, as keybinds are used to do most things.
-    - [ ] Shuffle Display
-    - [x] Song title, artist,
-    - [x] Track progress 0:54 / 1:52
-- [x] Playlists BOX
-  - [x] List all albums/playlists (see below)
-  - [x] Cursor to roll over them.
-  - [x] Button to play them.
-- [x] I am a album guy, some people are playlist people.
-Therefore, we'll need a toggle to either display Users saved albums or users playlists.

-  - [x] Decide how we want to toggle this.
-In a config? in env? with a arg? probably env.
-Lets do env
-  - [x] Add new env variable to both env and example
-  - [x] This will run on start, so we can have a homescreen
-  - [ ] I want a tab secion, so I can swithc tabs and see my playlists or my albums.
-  - [ ] I think lipgloss has tabs, experiment with them

-- [x] API key lasts for 1 hour.
-We need a system to get new ones.
-  - [x] Base functionality
-  - [x] Testing: If we lock our computer but come back before it ends, will it still correctly refresh at the right time?
-  - [x] Testing: What if we don't come back?

 ## Known Issues

 - [ ] Emojis with 2 or 4 runes screw up our lipgloss formatting, lipgloss is aware of this issue, see [here](https://github.com/charmbracelet/lipgloss/issues/55)